lsst-sqre/sqr-039/index.rst

 - If the user wished to add a new authentication mechanism, they would first go to an authenticated page at the Science Platform using their existing authentication method.
   Then, they would select from the available identity providers supported by CILogon.
   The Science Platform would then redirect them to CILogon with the desired provider selected, and upon return with successful authentication, link the new ``sub`` claim with their existing account.

+The decision of whether to automatically create a new user account or hold the account for approval will be made based on InCommon metadata (or the absence of it) provided by CILogon as part of the initial authentication.
+For users who are held for approval, there will need to be some form of delegated approval process, the details of which are left for a future document to discuss.

 .. _discuss-api-auth: